How do I get an IRD number?

 There are a variety of different reasons why you might want to check up on how much you have been taxed.
 For example, you may be concerned that your employer has used the wrong tax code for your wages or salary, or you suspect that you've paid too much tax on a contract job.

-If you don't think that you'll be able to pay your tax bill by the due date, you should speak with the Inland Revenue Department (IRD) to make some arrangement as soon as possible.
-Call 0800 227 771 (or 0800 377 771 if you are in business or have a student loan).
+If you don't think that you'll be able to pay your tax bill by the due date, you should speak with Inland Revenue to make some arrangement as soon as possible.
 Late payments can cost you in extra fees, interest and late payment penalty charges.

-You can propose to pay in instalments, or the IRD may decide to write off a proportion of what you owe if they think that full payment would cause you serious hardship.
+You can propose to pay in instalments, or Inland Revenue may decide to write off a proportion of what you owe if they think that full payment would cause you serious hardship.
 There’s more information in their information sheet, Debt Options.

 You can also approach your local Citizens Advice Bureau for friendly advice and help finding a budget advisory service.